 The scoping study forms part of the wider ASEAN SHINE portfolio.
 The recommendations made during this workshop will help to develop action plans for the promotion of the aforementioned technologies in ASEAN.
 Such action plans will be submitted to the relevant ASEAN regional fora (Energy Efficiency and Conservation Sub-Sector Network – EE&C SSN – and Renewable Energy Sub-Sector Network – RE SSN) for endorsement.

-The final study and roadmap will be available on UN Environment’s website in mid-December.
 For further information on UN Environment trade work, please visit the web page of the Environment and Trade Hub.